JaxWil24/School_District_Analysis/README.md

 * Replacing the ninth-grade scores does not affect school spending.

-* Replacing the ninth-grade scores affect school size by decreasing Thomas High School.
+* Replacing the ninth-grade scores affects school size by decreasing Thomas High School.
 This decrease is the number of students without the 9th grade, making it 461 less.

 * Replacing the ninth-grade scores does not affect school type.